Skip to content

 Enrollment Model Mixed undergraduate and graduate enrollment

-Team Model Teams of approximately 5–6 students
+Team Model Engineering teams of approximately five to six students

 Engineering Model Two-cycle ETIS engineering model